chrysalysm/twitchviewercount/README.md

 - Selecting "anime" for the style overrides all other style settings.
 - If you do not specify, default values are Black font color, 90px font size, Tahoma font family, 10 second intervals, no style
 - .gif files go into the same directory as viewercount.php
+- Debug will only work when the Twitch API returns a non-null value for 'stream' data.
+Basically, the stream must be live and broadcasting.

 # Example:
 ```